mainmatter/playbook/process/README.md

 considers the presented issues to be too much for the iteration, they collaboratively decide which ones are moved to a later iteration to be considered again in the future.
-If any of the issues are found not to be ready to be worked on (e.g. because dependencies of the issue not being ready), the issue is moved to a later iteration as well.
+If any of the issues are found not to be ready to be worked on (e.g. because dependencies of the issue are not ready), the issue is moved to a later iteration as well.

 **The iteration, once planned, is not a binding agreement.** It is still